tommaxwell/wtf.js/README.md

 	}
 });

-new SubSubClass("bar"); // this will alert "bar"
+var sub = new SubSubClass("bar"); // this will alert "bar"

-SubSubClass.staticMethod(SubSubClass.staticProperty); // this will alert "baz"
+alert(SubSubClass.staticProperty); // this will alert "baz"

+// also, you still get the 'super' reference once you extend SubSubClass.staticMethod(sub.super.i_am_a); // this will alert "subclass", not "subsubclass"
 ````

 Configuring WTF